-As for my “job”, for the last 8 years I’ve been operating a pool & spa service company with my brother.
+As for my “job”, I am a CPO (Certified Pool & Spa Operator) running a pool & spa service company with my brother.

 In the past, I’ve also worked in manufacturing, as shipping/receiving & warehouse manager, assembly department foreman, purchasing & inventory control manager, publications manager, technical writer, copywriter, and graphic designer for various industrial equipment manufacturing firms in Indianapolis.